alexanderclarktx/piggo-gg/readme.md

 # Objectives

-Games are easy to implement using piggo-legends' ECS framework.
-Multiplayer is performant and easily integrated into games.
+Games are easy to implement using piggo-legends' game framework.

+Multiplayer is performant, peer-to-peer, and easily integrated into games.

 Piggo Legends supports polyglot clients (desktop, web, mobile) across a variety of game types.

-Social tools like chat, possibly forums, voice, etc are available in a first class way.
+Social features like chat and voice have first class support.

 # Development